 - Students who have difficulty in selecting the main idea in assigned reading.

 - Students who want to improve reading comprehension, and learn to read textbooks more efficiently.

 - Students who passed high school English with a marginal grade (C or below).

-- Students who are repeating an English or reading class taken at the college level.
+- Students who are repeating an English or reading class taken at the university level.

 - Students who have disabilities that affect reading or writing.

 How to Apply for MAAP:

 Students submit the completed MAAP application to the Director of the Learning Center, Sharon Johnson.
 Applications will be accepted up through the Add/Drop period of fall and spring semesters; however, students are encouraged to apply early as space in the program is limited.
 Upon receipt of the MAAP application, the Director will arrange for an individual interview.
 Demonstration of strong motivation and commitment to the program is essential.
 The Director will assign students to MAAP faculty tutors and establish the tutoring schedule for those students accepted into the program.

 MAAP Fees: Students may opt to enroll for two, three, or four appointments per week per subject (math, English, or reading) for the entire fall or spring semester: